cakephp/bakery.cakephp.org/2026/02/24/cakephp_532.rst

 ======================

 The CakePHP core team is happy to announce the immediate availability of CakePHP 5.3.2.
-This is a maintenance release for the 5.3 branch that fixes community reported issues, regressions and a security issue with ``PaginatorHelper``.
+This is a maintenance release for the 5.3 branch that fixes several community reported issues.

 Bugfixes
 --------